jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 }

 ```
-In case of the binary data to perform hypothesis fisher test was used.
+In case of the binary data fisher test was used to perform hypothesis test.

 The analysis of optimal treshold cut off value of SUV max and TBR was also performed, minimizing both false postive and false negative results in this clinical setting was considered equally important.